Brian Cox – Por Que Precisamos Dos Exploradores

 every teacher of morals, every corrupt politician,

-cada professor de moral, cada político corrupto,
+todo professor de moral, todo político corrupto,

 every superstar, every supreme leader,